Casein Intolerance: What the Science Says

 How to Assess Your Own Dairy Intolerance

-Removing dairy completely for three weeks allows symptoms to stabilise.
+Removing dairy completely for three weeks helps stabilize symptoms.
 Reintroducing one product at a time, starting with fermented or A2 options, helps identify patterns.
 Keeping a simple symptom diary improves accuracy.

 If reactions are severe, persistent, or concerning, professional assessment is essential.